Yuvraj-0807/Prasunet_WD_4/READme.md

 **Technologies Used**

 * HTML: Provides the structure and content of the web page.
-* CSS: Styles the visual elements of the application.
+* CSS: Styles the visual elements of the website.
 * JavaScript: Adds interactivity and animations.

 **Requirements**